F.A.Q.

 If I use a wheelchair/walker/cane, can I still enjoy the party?

 Yes, the party covers an area that is mostly level with some gentle inclines.
-You must bring your own wheelchair as Front Street Rentals will NOT be open during Celebration.
+Non-electric wheelchair rentals will be available at our Rental Shop inside the Zoo until 8:00pm.

 What about parking?

-Parking is free in the main Zoo lot.
+Parking is included in the main Zoo lot with the purchase of a Food, Wine, & Brew event ticket.
+You will receive parking instructions with your event ticket information.
 Taxis and rideshare drivers are available all evening.

 Will the entire Zoo be open the night of the event?